 How many apply?
 How many are admitted?

 In the five year history of the Master’s program in finance the class size has averaged approximately 20 students.
 Future class size is expected to remain between 20 and 25 students.
-The number of applications recieved each year has varied and has actually decreased this last year with the demonstrated selectivity of the program.
+The number of applications received each year has varied and has actually decreased this last year with the demonstrated selectivity of the program.

 Please review the online class profiles to learn more about past and current students.